fatiando/harmonica/doc/user_guide/forward_modelling/point.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If our point sources and computation points are defined in geodetic coordinates, we can use the :meth:`boule.Ellipsoid.geodetic_to_spherical` method to convert them to spherical coordinates and use them to compute their gravitational field.
+If our point sources and computation points are defined in geodetic coordinates, we can use the :func:`pymap3d.geodetic2spherical` function to convert them to spherical coordinates and use them to compute their gravitational field.

 Lets define a set point sources in geodetic coordinates and their masses: